Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 “Alright,” she said decisively, and dug in her purse for her phone “I’ma need you and Marrek to sign the releases and stuff, you know how that goes...I’ll take care of the rest.
 Message me the kinds of questions you want, okay?”

 “Don’t forget your cake,” Gabby pointed out, looking amused.
-Ava nodded, scnorfed it down---it was *much* too good a cake to really waste like that, and she resolved to come back and pay proper respect to another slice tomorrow---chugged her coffee, and stood.
+Ava nodded, scnorfed it down - it was *much* too good a cake to really waste like that, and she resolved to come back and pay proper respect to another slice tomorrow - chugged her coffee, and stood.

 “See you in a couple hours.”